IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 This Software Requirements Specification (SRS) document outlines the functional and non-functional requirements for the Mynthra e-commerce platform.
 It serves as a guide for developers, testers, and stakeholders throughout the software development lifecycle, ensuring the platform meets the needs of shoppers, vendor, and administrators.

 ### 1.2 Scope
-The Mynthra e-commerce platform enables users to browse, purchase, and manage products such as clothing, footwear, and accessories.
+The Myntra e-commerce platform enables users to browse, purchase, and manage products such as clothing, footwear, and accessories.
 The system will handle user registration, product browsing, order placement, payment processing, and order tracking.
 This SRS covers the functional and non-functional requirements, user interfaces, external interfaces, and design constraints for the development and implementation of Mynthra.

 ### 1.3 Definitions, Acronyms, and Abbreviations
 - SRS: Software Requirements Specification